What are refugee rights?

 Can refugees travel?

-As a refugee or a stateless person in a State that has signed the 1951 Refugee Convention or 1954 Statelessness Convention, you have the right to a Convention Travel Document (CTD) which is issued to replace your national passport.
+As a refugee or a stateless person in a State that has signed the 1951 Refugee Convention and the 1954 Statelessness Convention, you have the right to a Convention Travel Document (CTD) issued to travel.
+However, in practice refugees often face challenges when trying to travel internationally.